nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Modular Bitfields](https://github.com/Robbepop/modular-bitfield) - Macro to generate bitfields for structs that allow for modular use of enums.
 - [rust-mdo](https://github.com/TeXitoi/rust-mdo) - Monadic do notation for rust using macro and duck typing.
 - [derive-into-owned](https://github.com/koivunej/derive-into-owned) - Procedural macro for deriving helper methods for types with Cow fields.
+- [derive-where](https://github.com/ModProg/derive-where) - Derive macro to simplify deriving standard and other traits with custom generic type bounds.

 ## Math